paketo-buildpacks/paketo-website/content/docs/reference/go-reference.md

 ### Compilation
 The buildpack runs `go build` to compile Go source code into executables.
 By default, it sets the flag `-buildmode=pie`.
-If there is a `go.mod` present in the app's root directory, it also builds with `mod=vendor`.
 See the Go tool's [documentation][Golang/tool-docs] for details about build configuration.

 ## Buildpack-Set Environment Variables